IQAndreas/github-issues-import/index.md

 ---
 layout: slate
-permalink: index.html
 ---

-This Python script allows you to import issues and pull requests from one repository to another; works even for private repositories, and if the two repositories are not related to each other in any way.
+This Python script allows you to import issues and pull requests from one repository to another; works even for private repositories, enterprise accounts, and if the two repositories are not related to each other in any way.

 Fork of one of the tools by [Max Korenkov](https://github.com/mkorenkov) separated from its original location at [`mokorenkov/tools`](https://github.com/mkorenkov/tools).

 #### Usage ####

+The script will by default look for a file named `config.ini` located in the same folder as the Python script.
+For a list of all possible configuration options, see [Configuration]({{site.url}}/configuration/).

-Rename `config.ini.sample` to `config.ini`, and edit the fields to match your login info and repository info. _NOTE: If you want to use a different credentials for the source and target repositories, please see the below section for Enterprise Users._ Store the config file in the same folder as the `gh-issues-import.py` script, or store it in a different folder, using the `--config <file>` option to specify which config file to load in.
+To quickly get started, rename `config.ini.sample` to `config.ini`, and edit the fields to match your login info and repository info.
+If you want to use a different credentials for the source and target repositories, please see [Configuration: Enterprise Accounts and Advanced Login Options]({{site.url}}/configuration/#enterprise).
+Store the config file in the same folder as the `gh-issues-import.py` script, or store it in a different folder, using the `--config <file>` option to specify which config file to load in.

 **Warning:** The password is stored in plain-text, so avoid storing the config file in a public repository.
 To avoid this, you can instead pass the username and/or password as arguments by using the `-u <username>` and `-p <password>` flags respectively.
 If the username or password is not passed in from either of these locations, the user will be prompted for them when the script runs.